-Last year I made a delicious Mixed Fruit Custard Crisp Square with rhubarb mixed in as well as Rhubarb Blueberry Sauce for my pancakes.
+Last year I made a delicious Mixed Fruit Custard Crisp Square with rhubarb mixed in and Rhubarb Blueberry Sauce for my pancakes.
 Nicola also recently shared her Classic Rhubarb pie with Meringue Topping.

 Below is a photo of the cherries we picked at my father-in-law’s house this past weekend, plus fresh rhubarb from our garden.

 - 2 Fuji or Delicious apples peeled and chopped in chunks

 - 4 cups chopped fresh rhubarb

 - Peel the apples and chop them up before putting them in the pot